Cooper Webb

-Cooper Webb (born November 10, 1995) is an American professional motocross and supercross racer.
+Paul Cooper Webb (born November 10, 1995) is an American professional motocross and supercross racer.
 He has competed in the AMA Supercross and Motocross Championships since 2013.
 Webb is a three-time 450cc AMA Supercross Champion, a two-time 250cc AMA Supercross West Champion and a 250cc AMA Motocross Champion.

 Ricky Carmichael has described him as "a warrior and a fighter".
 He runs plate number 2 shared by other notables such as Jeremy McGrath and Ryan Villopoto.

 Motocross career

 Early life

 Webb was born in Newport, North Carolina where his father Robert a professional surfer raced motocross during the 1970s.
 He competed in his first motocross race at the age of 4 at the Kinley MX.
 His first amateur championship came at age 6 riding a Yamaha PW50.
 He was named the youth motocrosser of the year in 2010.